 ...investigates microbial and chemical processes in surface and subglacial environments, upscalling these processes to assess their impacts on local, regional and global biogeochemical cycles.

-The Low Temperature Experimental Facility (LOWTEX) is a unique national research facility focussed upon biogeochemical processes in freshwater systems, including low temperature environments.
+The Low Temperature Experimental Facility is a unique national research facility focused on biogeochemical processes in freshwater systems, including low temperature environments.

 Unravelling how dark particles and microbial processes accelerate the melting of the Greenland Ice Sheet.

-In a talk given at the International Glaciological Society meeting in Bristol in September 2014, Prof John Nye looks back on his academic career and tells us about the history of Glaciology.
+Prof John Nye looks back on his academic career and the history of Glaciology.